-Funzone opened in 2006 and is a privately owned provision.
-It operates from three rooms within Highfield Primary School, Nantwich, Cheshire.
-A maximum of 24 children aged from three years to under eight years may attend the club at any one time.
-The club also offers care to children aged eight years to eleven years.
-The club operates Monday to Friday from 7.30am to 9am and 3.30pm to 6pm during school term time.
-During school holidays the club operates from 7.30am to 6pm.
-Children from the local area attend.
+It was registered in 2000 and operates from Blackrod Primary School in Blackrod, Bolton.
+Children have access to a secure enclosed outdoor play area.
+A maximum of 50 children aged from three to under eight years may attend the club at any one time, and of these not more than 16 may be in the early years age group.
+The club also offers care to children aged eight years to 11 years.
+The club operates on Monday to Friday from 7.45am to 9am and from 3.30pm to 6pm during school term time.
+Children from the local and surrounding area attend.

-There are currently 43 children on roll, of these 21 are under eight years and of these five are in the early years age group.
+There are currently 39 children on roll.
+Of these 30 are under eight years and of these six are within the early years age group.
+The club supports children with special educational needs and/or disabilities.
 The club is registered by Ofsted on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.

-There are four members of staff, including the manager who works directly with the children.
-Of these three hold a qualification at level 3 in early years and one holds a qualified teacher status.
-The club is a member of the Cheshire East Network and receives support from the local authority.
+There are six members of staff, including the manager, who work directly with the children.
+Of these, one holds Qualified Teacher Status, two hold a qualification at level 3 in early years, two hold a qualification at level 2 in early years and one is unqualified.
+The club receives support from the local authority.